square/square-connect-go-sdk/swagger/docs/CustomersApi.md

 > ListCustomersResponse ListCustomers(ctx, optional)
 ListCustomers

 Lists customer profiles associated with a Square account.
 Under normal operating conditions, newly created or updated customer profiles become available for the listing operation in well under 30 seconds.
-Occasionally, propagation of the new or updated  profiles can take closer to one minute or longer, espeically during network incidents and outages.
+Occasionally, propagation of the new or updated profiles can take closer to one minute or longer, especially during network incidents and outages.

 ### Required Parameters